-Due to the decline in commodity prices in 2014 and 2015 and the sustained weakness in commodity prices through the first quarter of 2016, the financial markets have exerted downward pressure on stock prices and credit capacity for companies throughout the energy industry.
-In particular, the market for senior unsecured notes has become unfavorable for high-yield issuers such as us.
+Due to the decline in commodity prices throughout 2015 and 2016, the financial markets have exerted downward pressure on stock prices and credit capacity for companies throughout the energy industry.
+In particular, throughout much of 2015 and 2016, the market for senior unsecured notes was unfavorable for high-yield issuers such as us.
 Our plans for growth require regular access to the capital and credit markets, including the ability to issue senior unsecured notes.
-If the market for high-yield debt securities does not improve, or if we are unable to access alternative means of financing on acceptable terms, we may be unable to implement our drilling and development plan, make acquisitions or otherwise carry out our business plan, which could have a material adverse effect on our financial condition and results of operations and impair our ability to service our indebtedness.
+Although the market for high-yield debt securities improved in the latter part of 2016, if the high-yield market deteriorates, or if we are unable to access alternative means of debt or equity financing on acceptable terms, we may be unable to implement our drilling and development plan, make acquisitions or otherwise carry out our business plan, which could have a material adverse effect on our financial condition and results of operations and impair our ability to service our indebtedness.